ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.2.0-node-operators-guide.md

 p2p-addr: :1634
 ```

-{{< admonition info >}}
+{{< admonition warning >}}
-While not strictly required, it's also good practice to remove any of the options from our configuration which are no longer supported due to the changes described above.
-To clean up your config file, remove these three options:
+You must also remove these three options from your configuration which are no longer supported:

 ```yaml
 # bcrypt hash of the admin password to get the security token